algorithm-notes/algorithm-notes.github.io/index.md

 You should also have a [codeforces](https://codeforces.com/) account as you may wish to do some example problems for practise.

-Some problems may be from POJ, or [orac](http://orac.amt.edu.au/cgi-bin/train/hub.pl).
+Some problems may be from POJ, or [orac](http://orac.amt.edu.au/cgi-bin/train/hub.pl), which is extremely popular :).

 ## [Basic Notes](/Basic_Notes/)
 - [Basic Graphs Theory](/Basic_Notes/Graph_Theory)